Bella Swan: Physical appearance

 Bella is described as being petite, with a height of roughly 5'4", and a very translucent, pale complexion.
 She has thick, long, brown hair, with a wide forehead, and a widow's peak.
 Her eyes are described as being "chocolate brown" and widely spaced.
 She has a small, thin nose, prominent cheekbones, lips a bit too full for her slim jawline, and thin eyebrows that are straighter than they are arched.
 Her fingernails are described as stubby from being bitten down.
 There are several references to Bella's hair having a red tinge to it which is only very visible in the sunlight; in overcast and dimly lit conditions, it appears browner.

 The scent of her O-positive blood is incredibly attractive to vampires, described by Bree Tanner to be the "sweetest scent she'd ever smelled", though it is a thousand times more intense to Edward Cullen.

 As for distinguishing features, Bella has a small crescent-shaped scar on her hand where she was bitten by James, a tracker vampire, in Twilight.
 The scar is described as being pale, always a few degrees colder than the rest of her body, and it shines like a vampire's skin when exposed to the sunlight.
 After Bella is changed into a vampire by Edward, she becomes extremely beautiful with even paler skin, straight waist-length hair, and crimson red eyes that eventually turn gold after months of drinking animal blood.
 Her features are also heightened and perfected by the transformation.

-Bella wears plain shirts, jeans, and sneakers everywhere she goes, as she lacks care in her appearance during the beginnings of The Twilight Saga.
+Bella wears plain shirts, jeans, and sneakers everywhere she goes, as she lacks care in her appearance during the beginning of The Twilight Saga.
 However, she is shown to take more care in looking better for Edward the more she falls in love with him.
-In Midnight Sun, Edward listens from a tree branch outside her window as Bella frantically searches through her wardrobe in search of something nice to wear for the day he planned on taking her to the meadow.
+In Midnight Sun, Edward listens from a tree branch outside her window as Bella frantically searches through her wardrobe in search of something nice to wear for the day he plans on taking her to the meadow.

 In the movie, Twilight, these changes are also shown gradually in the clothing she chooses from day to day.
-She wears more plain clothes that look comfortable and easy to live in, with not much care for her appearance in earlier scenes.
+She wears plain clothes that look comfortable and easy to live in, with not much care for her appearance in earlier scenes.
 After beginning to have feelings for Edward Cullen, Bella is shown to dress in more stylish or eye-catching clothing, having a deeper V-neck shirt with embroidery in a cafeteria scene where she keeps sneaking glances at Edward.